Frequently Asked Questions

 General Information

-• early class enrollment – the enrollment process for Pathways runs right at the beginning of the primary registration period for incoming first-year students.
-Also, if you are enrolled in a cluster, you will only need to add 1-2 more units (so a small-unit course) to make the threshold for full-time student status.
+• Early class enrollment: Pathways students receive priority enrollment, right at the beginning of the primary registration period for incoming first-year students.
+Also, if you are enrolled in a cluster, you will only need to add 1-2 more units (if any) to make the threshold for full-time student status, which is 13 units.
 See the question below on “how to enroll” for more information.

-• compelling class topics on some of the most interesting and important issues of our time
+• Compelling topics on some of the most interesting and important issues of our time.

 To be eligible for L&S Pathways, you must: